Alexander-Levy/mower_bot/README.md

 ros2 launch mower_bot monitor.launch.py
 ```

-You can even use the monitor launch file in simulation by setting the "use_sim_time" launch argument to true.
-It also has rviz, slam and nav launch arguments, similar to the simulation launch file.
+You can even use the monitor launch file in simulation by setting the `use_sim_time` launch argument to true.
+It also has `rviz`, `slam` and `nav` launch arguments, similar to the simulation launch file.
 This gives you great flexibility, for example you could use this to only open rviz2 and the controller tele-op with the real robot with the command bellow:
 ```bash
 ros2 launch mower_bot monitor.launch.py use_sim_time:=false rviz:=True slam:=False nav:=False
 ```